lbialy/play-ng2-webpack2/README.md

 - If you want to serve Angular 2 app without Play you can do so by issuing `npm run start` in `ui/` directory - this will run `ng serve`
 - As you probably noticed I am using [SASS](http://sass-lang.com/) via Angular-CLI CSS Preprocessors support (cause it's awesome!)

+Migration from beta angular-cli version of this seed (*pre-march 2017*):
+- Rules of [angular-cli rc update](https://github.com/angular/angular-cli/wiki/stories-rc-update) apply to your ui project, check commit log to see changed files
+- Dropped silly dev flag passed to index view as I managed to find (duh!) `--extract-css` in Angular CLI's docs
+- Moved UI build output to `public/ui` directory to handle Issue #4 related to Play not refreshing files from unmanaged sources.
+That requires small changes in path given to Assets controller in Play views serving Angular App.

 Migration from older version of this seed: